Wellington Hospital, New Zealand: 1880s–1920

 A children's hospital, the King Edward VII Memorial Hospital, opened in 1912.
-The hospital was decorated with 18 nursery rhyme murals made of Royal Doulton tiles which cost £800 at the time.
+It was funded by the government and public fundraising.
+The amount raised by the public was due in part to antagonism between a Presbyterian minister, the Rev. James Gibb and an actor Hugh Ward; Gibb objected to the play The Girl from Rector's being staged by Ward and in response Ward offered to personally donate to the hospital fund and add the takings from performances if citizens also donated.
+His strategy was so successful that there were excess funds which were used to purchase 18 nursery rhyme murals made of picture tiles; these were the work of artists Margaret E. Thompson and William Rowe and made by Royal Doulton in London.
+They cost £800 at the time.

 Under the Hospital and Charitable Institutions Act 1909 the Wellington Hospital Board was established in 1913 and the first elections to the board held.

 During World War I hospital facilities were severely strained by several factors: soldiers from the Trentham Military Camp needing treatment for infectious diseases; war casualties; staff shortages as staff enlisted to serve in the war and the 1918 flu epidemic.

 1920s–1940s

 After World War I the hospital developed and expanded a number of specialist departments and therapies: tuberculosis, psychiatry, cancer, an ante-natal clinic, urogenital and urology departments, a skin diseases clinic, orthopaedic surgery, a venereal disease clinic and cardiology clinic.
 In 1924 the foundation stone was laid for a new administration building on Riddiford St, which opened in 1927.
 Janet Fraser, wife of the future prime minister Peter Fraser, served on the Board from 1925 to 1935.

 The hospital experienced severe financial difficulties in the depression.
 It was overcrowded and while new buildings were planned further building programmes did not proceed due to political wrangling during the late 1930s.
 During the war the hospital experienced waiting lists, a shortage of staff and an influx of military patients; a soldiers' ward block was opened in 1941.
 A new building, known as the 210 block, was completed in 1944 which reduced overcrowding.
 The hospital celebrated its centenary in 1947.